calliope-project/clio/docs/About/motivation.md

 ![Bloat example](images/bloat-growth-problem.png)

-Energy research is hardly the only field were this is a problem: bioinformatics and atmospheric modelling face similar problems.
+## Our solution

 This project aims to outline a framework for a modular approach to generating the constituent data for energy system models as well tying them together into a feature-complete, ready-to-run model.

 We focus in particular on:

 - Separating valuable software tools, datasets, and data processing steps into modular components that improve their potential reusability.
 Defining a set of requirements that increase the cross-compatibility and ease of understanding of software tools, datasets, and data processing steps in a model-agnostic way, following the standards of FAIR science.
 - Reducing the duplication of work by allowing a mix-and-match approach to consuming data from independently maintained and updated modular data generation workflows.